Jazz Chisholm Preview, Player Props: Marlins vs. Mets

-After batting .206 with two doubles, two home runs, five walks and eight RBI in his past 10 games, Jazz Chisholm and the Miami Marlins face the New York Mets (who will hand the ball to Joey Lucchesi) at 7:10 PM ET on Tuesday.
+Jazz Chisholm -- 2-for-5 with two doubles in his most recent game -- will be in action for the Miami Marlins versus the New York Mets, with Joey Lucchesi on the hill, on September 27 at 7:40 PM ET.

-In his previous appearance, he collected two extra-base hits (2-for-5 with two doubles) against the Brewers.
+He racked up two extra-base hits in his last appearance (2-for-5 with two doubles) against the Brewers.

 Sportsbook Promo Codes